dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 M+ is always evolving, so good chance this will all be redundant in a tier or so’s time lol, always happy to chat about M+ strats, builds, ideas, meme pulls and to help Hippo relive his MDI dreams one day.

 Any questions or comments, hit me up on Discord in the normal place.

 ### Maystine
+I hope this guide will help you to learn some stuff for your m+ journey, because it requires a lot of knowledge if you want to push really high keys and not only from your class, but also each mob.

+You can ask me anything on discord, I will always try to answer the best I can.
+And soon after the last MDI cup I will finally be able to stream some feral content!

 ---